-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
-Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
-The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Climate change and clean energy; Sustainable transport Sustainable production and consumption; Public health threats; Better management of natural resources; Social inclusion, demography and migration; Fighting global poverty.
-Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plan should take into account the objectives of the strategy.
-The aim of sustainable development should be implicit in its approach.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA its long-standing commitment to meet the challenges of sustainable development. and move towards a better integrated approach to policy making.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: landscape • Population and human health of sustainable development should be implicit in its approach.
+National Planning Policy Framework (NPPF) National planning policy.
+2012 Consolidates the suite of PPG/PPS into one succinct planning policy document.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna The NDP should take into account the relevant policies set within the NPPF.